Cognitive Reserve

 Conclusion: Investing in Your Future Self

-Cognitive reserve is a reminder that every book you read, every new skill you learn, and every deep conversation you have is an investment.
-You aren’t just learning for the present; you are building the resilience that will protect your most valuable asset—your mind—in the years to come.
+Cognitive reserve is a reminder that every book you read, every new skill you learn, and every deep conversation you have is an investment — not just in present enjoyment, but in the long-term resilience of your brain.
+The mind is not a fixed biological asset that simply declines with age; it is a living system that responds to how you use it.
+By consistently challenging it, enriching it, and maintaining the connections that keep it flexible, you are building the reserve that will protect your most valuable asset in the years to come.